Skip to main content

 • Instruction No. 9/2013: Detailed procedure for conducting risk analysis.

-These regulatory acts establish the legal and regulatory framework for conducting PSRA, as well as the requirements and conditions that risk assessors for physical security must meet.
+These regulatory acts establish the legal and regulatory framework for conducting PSRA, as well as the requirements and conditions that physical security risk assessors must meet.

 Discover Who Is Required to Conduct Mandatory Risk Analysis